neondatabase/website/content/docs/guides/read-replica-data-analysis.md

     - role: `alex`
     - password:`AbC123dEf`
     - hostname: `ep-cool-darkness-123456.us-east-2.aws.neon.tech`
     - database name: `dbname`.
-This is the ready-to-use database created with your Neon project.
 Your database name may differ.

     When you connect to a read-only compute, no write operations are permitted on the connection.